rev1si0n/bxxt/README.md

 * patch binary file

+* set android readonly property (ro.x) , global effect (apps/commands), see usage below for details

+most tools can run without root, but run-time sepolicy inject and set readonly property needs you run as root.

 the bad news is it only support android 6.0 - 10.0, may be support android 11 (depends on the boot.img version).